Yash-007/Yash-007/README.md

 <h1 align="center">Hi 👋, I'm Yash Agrawal</h1>
 <h3 align="center">A passionate Software Developer from India</h3>

 I'm Yash Agrawal, a passionate Software Developer.
 As a dedicated full-stack developer, I thrive on the dynamic challenges of coding and constantly seek opportunities to explore and learn new facets of technology.
+You can reach me at yash.agrawal.30.08@gmail.com.

 ## About Me
 - SDE-1 CoinSwitch
-- Ex-TruEstate, Flynaut
+- Ex-TruEstate, Flynaut, Nanostack
 - ACM ICPC Regionalist 2023-2024.
 - Specialist on Codeforces.
 - Tackled over 1000 data structures and algorithmic questions on various platforms.